 A visit to the Argentinian side of Iguazu today allows you to get up close to the waterfalls via a series of boardwalks.
 According to Guarani legend, Iguazu Falls was created when the serpent god M’Boy, enraged by the betrayal of a chieftain’s daughter who was promised to him, split the river in half.
 For a more exhilarating experience, take an optional Zodiac boat ride to the base of the falls.
 Visit a Guarani community to meet some of the region’s few remaining indigenous people.
 Return to our hotel on the Brazilian side of the falls.

 Rio de Janeiro

-Today, cross the border into Brazil and take an early morning flight from Foz do Iguacu to Rio.
+Take an early morning flight from Foz do Iguacu to Rio.
 The locals say that 'if God made the world in six days, he devoted the seventh to Rio'.
 The day is yours to do what you like.
 For relaxation and people watching, head to the beaches of Copacabana or Ipanema.
 If the time of year is right, check out a football game or a Carnival rehearsal.
 As evening approaches, perhaps take the cable car up to Sugarloaf Mountain to watch the sunset before getting sweaty with the locals in the samba clubs of bohemian Lapa.